 Expect Gold to trade positive: Sushil Finance

-According to Sushil Finance, expect gold prices to trade positive on the back of US non-farm payroll employment data.
+According to Sushil Finance, We expect gold prices to trade positive on the back of weak economic data from the US.

 For all commodities report, click here